Film Career Finder

 Career Description

-Davey Holmes, Creator and Showrunner of Get Shorty on Epix, explains the breadth of his daily responsibilities: “Every day is different depending on the time of year.
+He explains the day to day responsibilities of a Showrunner: “Every day is different depending on the time of year.
 Before production starts, it’s a bit easier — I start the day a little later so I can get my own writing done, then go in and work with the Writers’ room, Script Analyst and Script Reader.

 “We meet three times a week, so we have two days to do the actual writing.
 Around the writing, I’m crewing up, hiring people, and starting to do early casting.
 But largely, pre-production is all about breaking stories and writing scripts.”